Solidgate logo in black and white.

 Pre-built SDKs and libraries for common programming languages save serious development time.
 Testing environments let you work things out in sandbox mode before you go live, catching issues when they're cheap to fix.

-Some platforms offer no-code options that let you enable methods via configuration changes without deploying new code.
+Some platforms offer no-code options that let you enable methods through configuration changes without having to deploy new code.
 This can be huge when you need to move fast.
 The difference between launching a new payment method in days versus weeks can directly affect whether you beat your competition to market.

 To understand the total cost, look past the obvious platform fees.
 Transaction fees vary widely across platforms and can be structured in different ways.